 Each student has a locker assigned upon arrival at GAA.
-Each student must bring their own lock which must be used at all times.
+Each student is encouraged to bring their own lock.
 Students must ensure the safety of their personal belongings as GAA will take no responsibility for any valuables, money, mobile phones, games, etc. that are lost at school.
+Students should not store items of significant value or large amounts of food in the locker.
+They are responsible for cleaning out their respective lockers at the end of the term.